Team-CURLYBRACES/SoulNest_ML_Model/README.md

 Just push chnages normally.

-Make shure to have a location `/var/www/python/SoulNest_ML_Model` in vps.

-and the two docker images in your repo like
+Make shure to have a location `/var/www/python/SoulNest_ML_Model` in vps and the docker images in your docker hub like `registry.example.com/flaskapp:latest`

-1. registry.example.com/flaskapp:latest
-2. registry.example.com/nginxapp:latest

 ## Deployment without docker